 In the pituitary, D-Aspartate is involved in inducing Prolactin secretion.
 Injections of D-Asparate at 0.5-4M/kg induce a release or Prolactin in rats in a dose-dependent manner from 1.9-fold (0.5M) to 3.7-fold (4M) measured 30 minutes after injection, this was thought to be mediated via NMDA-mediated activation following uptake into the anterior pituitary.

-D-Asparate is highly localized in the pituitary, and may be synthesized locally as well; here, it is involved in a neurohormone release pattern.
-Injections are associated with increased prolactin, and this has not been explored in humans
+D-asparate is highly localized in the pituitary, and may be synthesized locally as well.
+It is involved in a neurohormone release pattern.
+Injections are associated with increased prolactin.
+This has not been explored in humans

 Accumulation of D-Aspartic Acid (and NMDA) in the Adenohypophysis (Anterior Pituitary) causes increases in the secretion rates of Gonadotropin releasing hormone (GnRH), Growth-Hormone releasing hormone (GHRH), and Prolactin Releasing Factors (PRFs) which cause releases of Luteinizing hormone (LH) and Follicle-Stimulating Hormone (FSH), Growth Hormone (GH), and Prolactin, respectively.